 The Bulgarian Academy of Sciences

 The Bulgarian Academy of Sciences is the leading scientific center in Bulgaria (BAS).
+25 scientists from the Bulgarian Academy of Sciences (BAS) are among the top 2% of top scientists in the world, according to a ranking by Stanford University.
 Scientific and applied research is implemented in the Academy in nine departments covering all areas of human knowledge.
 We conduct PhD programs / doctoral programs in cooperation with the BAS and the European Polytechnical University and offer lectures to promote international exchange.

 European Polytechnical University